-What is the Academy of Engineering Success?
+What is the Academy of Engineering and Sciences?

-The program is specifically designed for any incoming first-year engineering, pre-engineering or computer science students wat WVU Tech.
+The program is specifically designed for any incoming first-year engineering, pre-engineering or computer science students at WVU Tech.
 By enrolling in AcES, you will have opportunities to begin building your professional network, explore engineering career options, and develop strategies for academic success in WVU Tech's demanding engineering and computer science programs.

 What are the benefits of participation?

 As a participant in the Academy, you will:

 - Develop a set of skills that will help you succeed in our engineering and computer science programs.

 - Hone your critical-thinking, problem-solving and analytical skills.